sideria/An-Angle-in-Trigonometry/source/measurement-of-angles.rst

 55. The interior angles of a polygon are in A.P.
 The smallest angle is :math:`120^\circ` and the common difference is :math:`5^\circ`.
 Find the number of sides of the polygon.

-56. The angles of polygon are in A.P. and the number of grades in the least angle is to the number of radians in the greatest is
+56. The angles of quadrilateral are in A.P. and the number of grades in the least angle is to the number of radians in the greatest is
     :math:`100:\pi`.
 Find the angles in degrees.

 57. The anlges of a polygons are in A.P.
 The least angle is :math:`\frac{5\pi}{12}` common difference is :math:`10^\circ`, find the